json420/degu/doc/degu.client.rst

                 'ECDHE-RSA-AES128-GCM-SHA256:ECDHE-RSA-AES256-GCM-SHA384'

-            Among other things, means the Degu client will only connect to servers providing `perfect forward secrecy`_
+            Among other things, this means the Degu client will only connect to servers providing `perfect forward secrecy`_

     This function is also advantageous because the *sslconfig* is simple and